Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Spectral geometry of differentially constrained fields

-however, restricting to transverse $1$-forms does change the count of kinematical zero-modes in $A_{\mu\nu}$, since it affects the domain of the differential operator $\nabla_{\mu}g^\alpha_\nu-\nabla_{\nu}g^\alpha_\mu$.
+Let us now turn our attention to the trace computed over $A_{\perp\mu\nu}$.
+Note that $A_{\mu\nu}$ is trivially traceless and, therefore, the twice-longitudinal modes do not contribute to its decomposition { } however, restricting to transverse $1$-forms does change the count of kinematical zero-modes in $A_{\mu\nu}$, since it affects the domain of the differential operator $\nabla_{\mu}g^\alpha_\nu-\nabla_{\nu}g^\alpha_\mu$.
 As usual, the best strategy to count these zero-modes would be to square the longitudinal operator acting on $\xi_\mu$, but then one has to deal with the divergence of the $1$-form shifting the spectrum.
 The most convenient way will be, again to decompose $\xi_\mu$ as well, and to count the kinematical zero-modes of $A_{\mu\nu}$ through the scalar part of $\xi_\mu$.
 In fact, by doing so we realize that the longitudinal modes extracted from $\xi_\mu$ are, actually, the only kinematical zero-modes contributing to the decomposition of the $2$-form $A_{\mu\nu}$.
 On the other hand, since we have already outlined the recipe for taking into account the model-dependent dynamical zero-modes, we will not write their contribution henceforth.